Table of Contents

 6pm – arrive back in Dubrovnik

 It was action-packed and a great intro to a country I didn’t know much about previously.
 I’ll definitely return to Mostar and spend a couple of days wandering the cobbled streets and I also want to spend an entire day swimming in the mesmerising Kravice Falls, please!
-I’m also keen to visit the capital Sarajevo which the tour didn’t cover.
+But the capital, Sarajevo is worth visiting and the tour doesn’t include it… So make sure to go some other time!

 Here’s a bit more information about the amazing destinations we visited during our Bosnia day trip from Dubrovnik: